navyayvan/fork_practice/readme.md

 # Git repository exercise

-This is repository that we'll practice cloning and forking from.
+This is the repository that we'll practice cloning and forking from.

+I chime in with a 'haven't you people ever heard of' ...